 Other symptoms depend on the cause of jaundice.
 If a fever or flu-like illness comes before jaundice, it's usually a sign of a viral hepatitis infection.
 Brown urine, common in hepatitis, is generally a sign of poor liver function or increased red blood cell destruction.
 The body is trying to get rid of excess bilirubin in the urine.
 Pale, white, or clay-coloured stool, on the other hand, is an indicator of obstruction in the gallbladder or bile ducts.
 Many people with obstruction due to gallstones experience abdominal pain, while those with obstruction due to tumours usually have painless jaundice.

 Jaundice itself is unlikely to hurt you unless the bilirubin reaches very high concentrations.
 It is a sign, however, of an underlying problem.
 There are too many possible causes of jaundice to attempt diagnosis at home.
-You should see a doctor if you think you have jaundice.
+You should see a doctor if you think you have jaundice, especially if you have pain or tenderness in your abdomen, changes in mental status, or any bleeding from your digestive system.

 Making the Diagnosis